AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 The options **[!UICONTROL Only Before Sequence]** and **[!UICONTROL Only After Sequence]** filter the segment to a subset of data before or after the specified sequence.

 * **Only Before Sequence**: Includes all hits before a sequence + the first hit of the sequence itself (see example 1, 3).
-If a sequence appears multiple times in a path, “Only Before Sequence” includes the first hit of the last occurrence of the sequence and all prior hits (see example 2).
+If a sequence appears multiple times in a path, "Only Before Sequence" includes the first hit of the last occurrence of the sequence and all prior hits (see example 2).
 * **Only After Sequence**: Includes all hits after a sequence + the last hit of the sequence itself (see example 1, 3).
-If a sequence appears multiple times in a path, “Only After” includes last hit of the first occurrence of the sequence and all subsequent hits (see example 2).
+If a sequence appears multiple times in a path, "Only After" includes last hit of the first occurrence of the sequence and all subsequent hits (see example 2).

 For example, consider a sequence of B -> D. The three filters would identify hits as follows: